vyacheslav-spirin/ServiceProtocol/README.md

 ## Features:

- * It can work with messages of any format.
+ * Can work with messages of any format.
 For each request / response type, the packing / unpacking code is generated just one time and further used for all data transmission.
- * It supports pipelining.
+ * Supports pipelining.
 Using one connection, multiple requests can be sent.
 The protocol tries to pack the maximum amount of data before calling the socket methods.
- * It quickly detects connection problems, sending own keepalive messages.
+ * Quickly detects connection problems, sending own keepalive messages.
- * It uses **async / await** approach for receive response from the server.
+ * Uses **async / await** approach for receive response from the server.
- * It fully support **Mono**.
+ * Fully supports **Mono**.
- * It contains simple overload control.
-Drop client connection when the limit of concurrent requests is exceeded on the server.
-Return error when limit exceeded on the client.
+ * Contains simple overload control.
+Drops client connection when the limit of concurrent requests is exceeded on the server.
+If limit on the client is exceeded, service protocol will return an error.
 This mechanism allows to avoid client and server application hangup during overload.

 ### Quickstart